 Another, less obvious form of meat preservation is the tried-and-tested method of keeping it on the hoof.
 In other words, raising your own livestock.
 If you want fresh meat, or have limited ways to preserve your food, you might as well keep said meat alive until they are ready for consumption.

 Livestock can provide you with fresh meat and other products like dairy, wool, and hide.
 If you do this right, raising livestock could mean a healthy, sustainable lifestyle for you and your family.

 However, raising livestock is not for the faint-hearted.

 This entails a lot more responsibility and resources.
-You have to consider what animals to raise, the space on where to raise these animals, what to feed them and how to take care of them, aside from the general upkeep.
+You have to consider what animals to raise, where to raise these animals, what to feed them, and how to take care of them, aside from the general upkeep.
 If you’ve got limited space, you can consider starting with ducks or chickens.
-These poultry can be raised with relatively little space and can provide you with meat and eggs.
+These animals can be raised with relatively little space and can provide you with meat and eggs.